hedzr/cmdr/README.md

 [^3]: `hedzr/logg` provides a slog like and colorful logging library
 [^4]: `hedzr/is` is a basic environ detectors library

-Getting started from [New](https://pkg.go.dev/github.com/hedzr/cmdr/v2#New) or [Create](https://pkg.go.dev/github.com/hedzr/cmdr/v2#Create) function.

 More minor details need to be evaluated and reimplemented if it's still meaningful in v2.

-### cmdr-loaders
+### News

+Getting started from [New](https://pkg.go.dev/github.com/hedzr/cmdr/v2#New) or [Create](https://pkg.go.dev/github.com/hedzr/cmdr/v2#Create) function, and see the quickstart docs at [Concise Version - hzDocs](https://docs.hedzr.com/en/docs/cmdr.v2/guide/g02-concise-version/) and [Step by step - hzDocs](https://docs.hedzr.com/en/docs/cmdr.v2/guide/steps/).

 Since v2.0.3, loaders had been splitted as a standalone repo so that we can keep cmdr v2 smaller and independer.
 See the relevant subproject [cmdr-loaders](https://github.com/hedzr/cmdr-loaders)[^5].

 Since v2.1.12, we did main alternative features like autocompletion generating, manpage reading and generating, and made quite a lot of fixes and improvments.
 Now the main APIs come to stable.

 Since v2.1.26, we added `App.FromStruct(structValue, opts...)` to build the command system from a struct-value, which deconstructs the given struct's definitions and constrcts the cmd-sys.
-For more detail, see also []
+And we also added `App.Cmd().FromStruct(&root{})` to build for a subcmd in a later release.
+Now the parsed cmdline args will be written into your struct value.
+For more detail, see also [From struct-value and Tag - hzDocs](https://docs.hedzr.com/en/docs/cmdr.v2/guide/steps/g13-build-from-struct/)

 The full-functional tests and examples are moved into [cmdr-tests](https://github.com/hedzr/cmdr-tests).